Aditya-eddy/runKeploy/README.md

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+Image paths are relative to this README files.

 For example if there is an image subfolder under your extension project workspace: